aamiraaaa/Tassybay-Amira/REPORT_TEMPLATE.md

 ## 3. Process (Calculation Logic)

 **Formula or Calculation Used:**
-Monthly Savings = Income × (Percentage / 100)
+* Monthly Savings = Income × (Percentage / 100)
-Months Needed = Goal ÷ Monthly Savings
+* Months Needed = Goal ÷ Monthly Savings

 **Steps:**
-1.Take input from HTML fields.
+1. Take input from HTML fields.
-2.Convert strings to numbers using parseFloat.
+2. Convert strings to numbers using parseFloat.
-3.Calculate monthly savings.
+3. Calculate monthly savings.
-4.Calculate months needed to reach goal using Math.ceil to round up.
+4. Calculate months needed to reach goal using Math.ceil to round up.
-5.Display results in the webpage.
+5. Display results in the webpage.

 ---